 - Total weight 275 pounds

 Full Review - Broil King Regal 500 Pellet Grill

 Pellet grills are hot.
 Okay.
 Not as hot as most other grills, but they are selling better than ever before.
 And now, you can't be a grill company without one.
 For the Summer of 2019, Broil King introduced their pellet grill.
 Weber would follow suit shortly after.
 There has been a pellet grill race and no one wants to be left out.
 Yes.
 Broil King rushed their pellet grills (there are two sizes) to market.
 There are reviews out there that reflect problems with the smart device app as well as the software that operates the grill.
 These issues are now resolved.

 This pellet grill is solidly built.
-Certainly, it commands a higher price point, but heavier.
-Domestic construction will do that.
+Certainly, it commands a higher price point, but it is heavier and more solid than most of the competition.
 While many comparable pellet grills have lightweight lids and bodies, the Broil King Regal 500 pellet grill has 14-gauge construction (that's 2 mm thick) and a double-walled lid.
 This unit holds in heat.
 It has too.
 The pellet system on this model is designed to reach cooking temperatures of 600 degrees.
+Furthermore, it is designed to do that in the middle of a Canadian winter.
 That makes this one of the most powerful pellet grills on the market.

 But wait, there's more.
 Broil King loves engineering and features.
 So you get a full rotisserie system with this grill.
 You can smoke roast whole chickens easily.
 I know that a rotisserie on a pellet grill seems a little odd, but it does have uses.
 I would strongly encourage any owner to give it a try.
 The results are better for many larger roasts and whole poultry.